How To Clean Wallpaper

 If you know the manufacturer that made your wallpaper, check online to see what their recommended guidelines for cleaning are.
 You may even be able to purchase a special cleaner through the manufacturer itself that will do the best job without causing any damage.
 Wallpapers can vary greatly in their coatings, textures, and care instructions, so it’s always best to refer to the manufacturer whenever possible.

 How A Professional Cleaner Can Help

 Washing walls with wallpaper can require a bit more delicate care than washing a traditional wall that’s been painted.
-However, with a bit of research and some extra precautions, you can keep your papered walls looking their best.
+However, with a bit of research and some extra precautions, you can keep your papered walls looking their best without having a home smell like new paint odor.
 With regular dusting, spot-cleaning for stain/scuff removal, and the occasional washing, you can keep the walls of your home clean.

 Hiring a professional house cleaner can also take some of the stress out of keeping your walls (and the rest of your home) clean!
 At Maid Sailors, our certified professional cleaners know what it takes to clean the surfaces of your home’s walls, including those with wallpaper.
 From dusting and removing stains to washing walls as needed, you can enjoy all the benefits of clean walls without having to lift a finger.
 Meanwhile, our team provides all the cleaning products needed to complete your service so you don’t have to worry about it.

 If you’re interested in finding out more about our professional cleaning services or would like to book your appointment, don’t hesitate to reach out today by calling (212) 299-5170.
 You can also book your appointment online in 60 seconds or less!